 - bleed when touched

 A doctor or dentist can usually diagnose lie bumps by looking at them.
-If they think the bumps may be caused by something else, they will perform other diagnostic tests.
+If they think something else is causing the bumps, they may perform other diagnostic tests.

 Other potential causes of bumps on the tongue include:

-- Human papillomavirus (HPV): This is a viral infection that is spread by skin-to-skin contact.
+- Human papillomavirus (HPV): This is a viral infection spread by skin-to-skin contact.
 It causes warts and may affect the genitals, mouth, or throat.

 - Syphilis: An early sign of this sexually transmitted infection is a sore that may appear in the mouth.